 Table of Contents

-When it comes to life insurance, choosing a beneficiary is an important step.
+So when it comes to life insurance, choosing a beneficiary is an important step.
 A life insurance beneficiary is the person, charity, trust fund, business or other legal entity that will receive the death benefit if you die while covered by a life insurance policy.

 What Is a Beneficiary?